-Moving is expensive.
-You know this, so don’t be caught unprepared.
+Moving is expensive – but how much does it really cost?
+There are ways to figure out the potential cost, so don’t be caught unprepared.
 Each move is different, so you’ll need to put on your thinking cap and draft a list of costs.
 Set aside 10 minutes and just brain dump all of the costs that you’re likely to incur.
 Some examples:

 - Utility hookup fees